Feature #18784

 For instance if files are created and deleted in parallel in the same directory that seems like a good source of transient bugs waiting to happen.

 Before the change I guess those directories were not removed?
-That seems a pretty big violation for the semantics of rm_rf.
+That seems a pretty big violation for the semantics of rm_rf

 Some file might be reused due to that and lead to a much more obscure error.

-Updated by mame (Yusuke Endoh) over 1 year ago
+Updated by mame (Yusuke Endoh) about 2 years ago

 mame (Yusuke Endoh) wrote in #note-14: